PortalTechnologiesInc/healthcheck-service/README.md

 cargo run
 # open http://localhost:8000
 ```
-The dashboard fetches `/api/status` every interval reported by the backend.
+The overview dashboard fetches `/api/status` every interval reported by the backend.
+Click the “Open incidents” tile (or visit `/incidents`) to view the incident log UI, which reads `/api/incidents` directly in the browser.
 Use `/api/refresh` (POST) to force an immediate poll.

 ### Persistence